-We also acknowledge that operating within a sustainable community gives our business distinct benefits such as skilled and locally available employees, capable and local suppliers of goods and services, access to sustainably managed natural resources, and healthy and safe environments for our employees and their families.
+Since establishment as Namibia’s frst uranium mine 40 years ago, we acknowledge that operating within a sustainable community provides our business distinct benefts, such as skilled and locally available employees, capable, local suppliers of goods and services, access to sustainably managed natural resources, and healthy and safe environments for our employees and their families.

-Even though we faced various production and market challenges during 2015, we remained steadfast in honouring our corporate social responsibility.
-This we do through continued and generous investments, supporting the sustainability of our neighbouring communities.
+Despite facing various production and market challenges during 2016, we remained steadfast in honouring our corporate social responsibilities.
+We accomplished this goal through continued and generous investment supporting sustainability of neighbouring communities.

-During the year under review, we com mitted just more than N$18 million towards the implementation of community initiatives and activities.
-This is over and above the direct and indirect economic benefits we created through local employment and procurement of goods and services from local businesses.
-Although we channel most of our community and social investments through the Rössing Foundation, we also supported various community investment initiatives directly.
+During the year under review, we committed more than N$15.4 million towards the implementation of community initiatives and activities.
+This is over and above the direct and indirect economic benefts we created through local employment and the procurement of goods and services from local businesses.
+Most of our community and social investments are channelled directly through the Rössing Foundation, but the mine also supported various community investment initiatives directly.

 Because we pro-actively promote healthy, safe and environmentally responsible lifestyles amongst our neighbouring communities, we also made direct contributions to initiatives targeting:

-- increased awareness of personal health and HIV/Aids;
+- promote awareness of personal health and HIV/Aids; and

-- waste management activities at local primary and secondary schools.
+- conduct waste-management activities at local primary and secondary schools.

-A highlight of the year was a safety awareness initiative, called Project Safety W.I.S.E., implemented in partnership with AREVA Resources Namibia and the Directorate of Education, Arts and Culture of the Erongo Regional Council.
-This three-year initiative aims to support the creation of a safety culture amongst primary education learners in Arandis, Swakopmund and Walvis Bay.
-Teacher support materials were developed to enhance the delivery of personal safety themes contained within the national primary education curricula.
+The three-year safety awareness initiative, designated as the Project Safety W.I.S.E., which we implemented in partnership with AREVA Resources Namibia and the Directorate of Education, Arts and Culture of the Erongo Regional Council in 2015, continued throughout 2016.
+This initiative supports the creation of a culture of safety among primary education learners in Arandis, Swakopmund and Walvis Bay.

-We also support other initiatives such as the Erongo House of Safety in Swakopmund through our partnership with the Erongo Development Foundation; the Swakopmund Museum; the West Coast Safety Initiative; the B2 emergency response pilot programme coordinated by the Arandis Town Council; as well as the Arandis Investment Conference and uranium festival held in August 2015.
+We continue to provide support for other initiatives such as the Erongo House of Safety in Swakopmund through our partnership with the Erongo Development Foundation, the Swakopmund Museum, the West Coast Safety Initiative and the Arandis Emergency Response Management Centre.

-In addition to our financial contributions, we used our employees’ technical expertise to engage with the public and with community-based organisations in order to increase health, safety and environmental awareness within the Erongo Region.
+In addition to fnancial contributions, we directed our employees’ technical expertise to engage with the public and with community-based organisations to increase health, safety and environmental awareness within the Erongo Region.

-One such activity is the radiation safety training offered to members of the public in collaboration with the Namibian Uranium Institute.
-We also provided expertise to the Namibian Uranium Association on water management issues to reduce the mining sector’s footprint on regional water resources.
+One such activity is radiation safety training, offered to the public in collaboration with the Namibian Uranium Institute.
+We also provided expertise for the Namibian Uranium Association on water management issues to reduce the mining sector’s footprint on regional water resources.